Selective Pre-training for Private Fine-tuning: Experimental Evaluation

 \subsubsection{Experiment Setup}

 We briefly describe important parameters of our experimental setup.
 More details are in Appendix~\ref{apdx:hyperparams}.

-\textbf{Target and Source Data} We divide the text into sequences of length 256 and let each sequence be a datapoint, which constitutes the granularity of our privacy guarantees.
+\textbf{Target and Source Data} We divide the text into sequences of length 256 and treat each sequence as a datapoint, which constitutes the granularity of our privacy guarantees.
+Most of the emails in the dataset are shorter than hundred words.
+In real world applications, it is important to carefully bound the maximum contribution of a single email/user to a training point.
 There are $\sim$70K sequences in total.
 We use 80\% of them for training and evenly split the rest 20\% for validation and testing.
 The source data is OpenWebText \citep{openwebtext} which contains $\sim$4 billion tokens.
+The sequence size for OpenWebText is 512, following the choice in \citet{RadfordNSS18}.

 \textbf{Models} Models in this section are from the GPT family \citep{radford2019language}.
-We change the number of layers, hidden size, and intermediate size of the fully connected block to get five different model sizes (5M, 16M, 41M, 82M, and 289M).
-Following previous work \citep{xia2022structured}, we do not include embedding matrices when computing the number of parameters.
-During inference, an embedding layer is a lookup table that is much more efficient than linear layers.
-Details of the models are in Table~\ref{tbl:model_sizes_enron} in Appendix~\ref{apdx:hyperparams}.
+We change the number of layers, hidden size, and intermediate size of the fully connected block to get five different model sizes (21M, 45M, 82M, 124M, and 355M).
+Details of the models and pre-training hyperparameters are in Appendix~\ref{apdx:hyperparams}.
+All models are pre-trained with nodes with 8x Nvidia Tesla V100 GPUs.

 \textbf{Data Selection} We use the algorithm in Section~\ref{sec:data_filtering} to select 2M sequences from the source data for pre-training.
-The baseline in this section is selecting 2M random sequences.
-In Section~\ref{sec:glue}, we experiment with GLUE tasks and {\em use pre-training with all of the source data} as another baseline.
-We use nodes with 8x Nvidia Tesla V100 GPUs to pre-train all models.
-Our compute budget allows us to train the largest model (289.3M) for $\sim$6 epochs on the selected data.
+We train the domain classifier for 3 epochs.
+The baselines include 1) pre-training with 2M random sequences and 2) pre-training with all of OpenWebText.

-\textbf{Private Learning} The privacy budget is $(7.3,1\times 10^{-7})$-DP, similar to previous works on this topic \citep{li2022large,yu2022differentially}.
+\textbf{Privacy Budget and Hyperparameters} The overall privacy budget is $(7.3,1\times 10^{-7})$-DP, similar to previous works on this topic \citep{li2022large,yu2022differentially}.
 To reduce the privacy cost of hyperparameter tuning \citep{liu2019private,papernot2022hyperparameter,mohapatra2022role}, we follow the findings in previous work to set most of the hyperparameters and only tune the learning rate to adapt to models of different sizes.
 The hyperparameters for private learning are listed in Table~\ref{tbl:hyper} in Appendix~\ref{apdx:hyperparams}.